RummanShahriar/Agricultural-Commodity-Price-Forecasting-in-Bangladesh/README.md

 **Rumman Shahriar**
 GitHub: [RummanShahriar](https://github.com/RummanShahriar)
-For academic inquiries, please refer to the contact information in the paper.
+For academic inquiries, please refer to the author/owner information in the paper/repository.